 As of January 2019, 58,552,435 beneficiaries have gained access to electricity, leading to the development of local economies and making an impact on global poverty reduction.

-Around 2% went to fundraising and 5% went to operations.
+In 2020, of the funds raised at The Borgen Project, around 3% went to fundraising and 6% went to operations.
 This is a great ratio!
 Note: This question is usually in reference to how much goes to overhead.
 It’s worth noting that overhead is no longer the accepted standard for measuring nonprofit performance and in fact was found to stifle nonprofit growth.
 In 2013, the top charity watchdog groups stopped using overhead to gauge nonprofit effectiveness.
 There’s a good Ted Talk on the subject and a good article in the Stanford Social Innovation Review.

 - How many paid staffers are there?
-Although The Borgen Project is one of the most politically influential humanitarian organizations and operates with volunteers in over 750 U.S. cities, behind the scenes there are only 5 full-time staffers and 10 part-time staffers.
+Although The Borgen Project is one of the most politically influential humanitarian organizations and operates with volunteers in more than 1,800 U.S. cities, behind the scenes there are only 5 full-time staffers and 17 part-time staffers.
 By comparison, many similar organizations operate with several hundred staffers.
 It’s also worth noting that the Founder of The Borgen Project didn’t draw a salary for the first 10 years of the organization’s existence and he ran the organization full-time, unpaid while working night jobs for income.

 - Why should I donate to The Borgen Project?
 The Borgen Project is a vehicle for creating large-scale systematic change.
 The organization has become an influential ally for the world’s poor.
 With a lean structure and a small budget, The Borgen Project manages to have a level of political access that rivals many Fortune 500 companies.
 The Borgen Project has access to and meets with over 90% of the U.S. Senate every year.
 Even small donations have a major impact in fueling the cause and building a political powerhouse for the world’s poor.